Tokyo Shimbun: AR Reader App for Kids

 How the “single gesture” illusion works

 In the moment, the Surface table connects devices over WiFi and shares in real time.
 The table tracks each object’s position, so the visual effect stays locked to the device placement.
+Because the visuals stay locked to each device’s position, the transfer feels credible rather than arbitrary.
 Content appears to move in and out of the iPad and iPhone exactly where they sit on the table.

 What is supported right now, and what comes next